-As an example, the default chart (Countries Attacked), creates a layer for every country in the GTD that has experienced a terrorist attack at some point since 1970.
-Thick layers represent countries that have had many attacks, whereas thin layers signify countries that had fewer attacks.
-Users can mouse-over a layer to see the country it represents and quickly see how the layer thickens or thins over time.
-In this example, users can also use the Search Box to look for specific countries, or filter according to incident counts.
+As an example, the default chart (Regions), creates a layer for every country in the GTD that has experienced a terrorist attack at some point since 1970.
+Thick layers represent regions that have had many attacks, whereas thin layers signify regions that had fewer attacks.
+Users can mouse-over a layer to see the region it represents and quickly see how the layer changes shape over time.
 One of the benefits of stack charts is that aggregate trends emerge, as layers stack up like a histogram.
 For guidance on the interpretation of trends over time in the GTD, see the Data Collection Methodology page.

 Additional information on the development of the GTD Data Rivers is available in the paper "Exploring Global Terrorism Data: A Web-based Visualization of Temporal Data."
 (J. Lee, "Exploring Global Terrorism Data: A Web-based Visualization of Temporal Data," ACM Crossroads, 15, 2, 7-16, 2008.)